Dynamic Mode Decomposition with Control Liouville Operators

 \section{Introduction}

-\IEEEPARstart{D}{ynamic} Mode Decomposition (DMD) is a method of system identification that casts unknown discrete or continuous time dynamics over finite dimensions into a linear operator over an infinite dimensional space (cf. \cite{kutz2016dynamic}).
-DMD collects trajectory data from observations, or \emph{snapshots}, of a dynamical system, and the method constructs a finite rank representation of an operator that describes the evolution of the state.
-In the discrete time case, this linear operator is a composition operator called the Koopman operator \cite{SCC.Koopman1931}.
+\IEEEPARstart{S}{pectral} methods for identification of nonlinear systems utilize representations of unknown, finite-dimensional nonlinear dynamics, in discrete or continuous time, as linear operators over infinite dimensional spaces (cf. \cite{SCC.Mezic2005}).
+In the discrete-time case, this linear operator is a composition operator called the Koopman operator \cite{SCC.Koopman1931}.
 In the continuous time case, it is a total derivative operator called the Liouville operator \cite{SCC.Rosenfeld.Kamalapurkar.ea2022} (or the Koopman generator, in special cases where it can be obtained as the limit of a sequence of Koopman operators with decreasing sample times \cite[Section 7.5]{SCC.Lasota.Mackey1994}).
 In dynamic mode decomposition (DMD), trajectories of a dynamical system are used to construct a finite-rank representation of the aforementioned linear operator \cite{SCC.Kutz.Brunton.ea2016}.
-The finite-rank representation is then diagonalized, and the resultant eigenfunction and eigenvalues are used to provide a representation of the identity function, which in turn provides the dynamic modes via vector valued coefficients attached to the eigenfunctions.
-Thereafter, a state trajectory can be represented as a sum of exponential functions multiplied by the dynamic modes (cf. \cite{SCC.Williams.Rowley.ea2015,SCC.Kutz.Brunton.ea2016,SCC.Rosenfeld.Kamalapurkar.ea2022}).
+The finite-rank representation is then diagonalized and the resultant eigenfunction and eigenvalues are used to provide a representation of the identity function.
+This representation provides the dynamic modes of the system as vector-valued coefficients attached to the eigenfunctions.
+Thereafter, a state trajectory can be predicted as a sum of exponential functions multiplied by the dynamic modes (cf. \cite{SCC.Williams.Rowley.ea2015,SCC.Kutz.Brunton.ea2016,SCC.Rosenfeld.Kamalapurkar.ea2022}).

-The primary application area of Koopman spectral analysis of dynamical systems has been fluid dynamics, where DMD is compared with proper orthogonal decompositions (POD) for nonlinear fluid equations (cf. \cite{mezic2013analysis}).
-DMD has also been employed in the study of stability properties of dynamical systems \cite{SCC.Vaidya.Mehta.ea2010,mauroy2016global}, neuroscience \cite{brunton2016extracting}, financial trading \cite{mann2016dynamic}, feedback stabilization \cite{SCC.Huang.Ma.ea2018}, optimal control \cite{SCC.Sootla.Mauroy.ea2018}, modeling of dynamical systems \cite{proctor2016dynamic,SCC.Quade.Abel.ea2018,SCC.Sinha.Huang.ea2019}, and model-predictive control \cite{SCC.Arbabi.Korda.ea2018}.
+The primary application area of Koopman spectral analysis of dynamical systems has been fluid dynamics, where DMD is compared with proper orthogonal decomposition (POD) for nonlinear fluid equations (cf. \cite{SCC.Mezic2013}).
+DMD has also been employed in the study of stability properties of dynamical systems \cite{SCC.Vaidya.Mehta.ea2010,SCC.Mauroy.Mezic2016}, neuroscience \cite{SCC.Brunton.Johnson.ea2016}, financial trading \cite{SCC.Mann.Kutz2016}, feedback stabilization \cite{SCC.Huang.Ma.ea2018}, optimal control \cite{SCC.Sootla.Mauroy.ea2018}, modeling of dynamical systems \cite{SCC.Proctor.Brunton.ea2016,SCC.Quade.Abel.ea2018,SCC.Sinha.Huang.ea2019}, and model-predictive control \cite{SCC.Arbabi.Korda.ea2018}.
 For a generalized treatment of DMD as a Markov model, see \cite{SCC.Jayaraman.Lu.ea2019}.

-Extensions of the idea of Koopman operator-based DMD to systems with control can be loosely categorized in three categories: spectral analysis of the drift (zero-input) dynamics \cite{surana2016koopman}, input-parameterized Koopman operators \cite{proctor2018generalizing}, and reformulation as an autonomous state-control dynamical system \cite{korda2018linear}.